-Writing is now a popular way to earn money either as a full time or part-time job
+There are many ways to make money writing either as a full time or part-time job

-With the technology that is now available for writers to publish their work online, there are many options when it comes to earning an income from writing.
+With the technology that is now available for writers to publish their work online, there are many options when it comes to earning an income from a writing career.

 While most would immediately think of self-publishing as publishing ebooks and books on Amazon, this is only one of many means available to publish and get paid for your writing.

-A lot of writers are now learning to mix and match their publishing to maximise the return on their work.
+Many people are now learning to mix and match writing and publishing to maximise the return on their work.

 Yes, publishing ebooks on Kindle is one way to sell your writing.
-But if you love to write, blogging has now become a very lucrative means of making extra money.
+But if you love to write, blogging has now become a very lucrative means of making extra money every day.

 So, let’s start with books and ebooks.